rda0/ldif-git-backup/README.md

 ./ldif-git-backup.py -f path/to/config.conf
 ```

-The example configuration [ldif-git-backup.conf](ldif-git-backup.conf) contains some examples named configuration sections and explanation.
+The example configuration [ldif-git-backup.conf](ldif-git-backup.conf) contains some example named configuration sections and explanations.
 ldif-git-backup uses the `configparser` paython module with extended interpolation enabled.
 See [python docs](https://docs.python.org/3/library/configparser.html) for more details on how to use this syntax.
 To use the example named configurations, use the following parameters.